sal55/langs/Compilertest3.md

 (gcc) compiled with gcc-O3

-The remaining entry was tcc was as it was downloaded and as prebuilt binary.
+The remaining entry is as it was downloaded, as a prebuilt binary.

 Tiny C is fast for several reasons: